Introduction

 When to Increase Weight

-- Form remains consistent
+- Form and technique remains consistent

 - You can still perform 2–3 more reps